22 March 2010

 to the higher value work.

-The Ministry of Justice acknowledges that the proposed restructure would affect a large number of small and medium sized firms, however maintains that the current arrangements are unsustainable and change is necessary to maximise
+The Ministry of Justice acknowledges that the proposed restructure would affect a large number of small and medium sized firms, however maintains that

 value for money for legal aid while enabling efficient firms to thrive and make